 If the whisker clamps are not installed properly, the exhaust valves will leak.
 This leads to a chance of backflow into the regulator through the exhaust valve.
-In contaminated water diving, this is a serious emergency.
+If contaminated water diving, this is may result in serious illness leading to permanent injury or death.